Gold price today at Rs 46,220 per 10 gm, silver trending at Rs 67,600 a kg

 Gold jewellery price varies across India, the second-largest consumer of the metal, due to excise duty, state taxes, and making changes.

-The Indian rupee slumped 15 paise to 74.23 against the US dollar in opening trade on June 18, Friday as the US dollar extended gains, a day after the US Federal Reserve surprised markets with its hawkish statement.Forex traders said muted domestic equities also weighed on investor sentiments.
+The Indian rupee slumped 24 paise to 73.86 against the US dollar in trade on Monday as the US dollar extended gains.

-In the global market, gold struggled for traction in choppy trading on Friday en route to its worst week in over a year as the dollar extended its rally on the back of the US Federal Reserve’s hawkish outlook.
+In the global market, gold on Monday rebounded after its worst week in over a year as the dollar extended its rally on the back of the US Federal Reserve’s hawkish outlook.

 Dear Reader,